EvoEvolver/EvoNote/README.md

 Characteristics of parametric knowledge (e.g. LLM):

 - Fast and efficient
-- Understanding and reasoning
+- Good at understanding and reasoning
-- Hard to train & hard to forget
+- Hard to learn & hard to forget
 - Hallucination-prone (Like a **drunk person**)

 Characteristics of non-parametric knowledge (e.g. notebook):